asaikali/accelerator-development/workshop/content/exercises/04-Transformations.md

               with: "#artifactId"
 ```

-commit your changes, then reload the acclerator page. change the artifcat id
+Commit your changes, then reload the accelerator page.
+Change the artifact id
-on click on the "explore buton" then open the `settings.gradle.kts` file
+on click on the "EXPLORE FILEs" button then open the `settings.gradle.kts` file
-and notice that the project name matches the value of the artificat id.
+and notice that the project name matches the value of the artifact id.
-the `#artificatId` reference in the snippent above is a varabile refrence.
+The `#artifactId` reference in the snippet above is a varabile reference.
 The transformation engine uses Spring Expression Language to reference
 variables.

 ### Conditionaly react to the Java version

-copy and paste the sinppet below into the `accelerator.yaml` as a child
+Copy and paste the snippet below into the `accelerator.yaml` as a child
 of the top level merge node.

 ```copy